-No of people reached by anticipation (activation)
+No. of people reached by anticipation (activation)

 Anticipation partners in country

-Costa Rican Red Cross Society | German Red Cross | Red Cross and the Red Cross Red Crescent Climate Centre | National Meteorological Institute (IMN) | National Emergencies Commission (CNE)
+Costa Rican Red Cross | German Red Cross | Red Cross Red Crescent Climate Centre | National Meteorological Institute | National Emergencies Commission

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 3.6
+Hazard and exposure: 3.6

-Lack of Coping Capacity: 2.6
+Lack of coping capacity: 2.6

-Total: 3.2 (low risk)
+Total: 3.2 (low)

-Costa Rica is an upper middle-income country in an earthquake-prone, volcanically active region between the North Pacific Ocean and the Caribbean Sea.
-As such, it is exposed to a variety of hydrometeorological and geophysical hazards, including floods, cyclones, landslides, earthquakes, droughts, and volcanic eruptions.
+An upper middle-income country, Costa Rica is in an earthquake-prone, volcanically active region between the North Pacific Ocean and the Caribbean Sea.
+As such, it is exposed to a variety of hydrometeorological and geophysical hazards, including floods, cyclones, landslides, earthquakes, drought and volcanic eruptions.

-Implementing the FbF Mechanism in Costa Rica
+Implementing the FbF mechanism in Costa Rica

-In 2019 the Costa Rican Red Cross Society, with support from German Red Cross and the Red Cross Red Crescent Climate Centre have been working with OVSICORI (the meteorological institute), National Meteorological Institute (IMN) and other strategic institutions from the National Emergencies Commission (CNE) to develop EAPs for tropical storms, volcanic ash, and droughts.
+In 2019, the Costa Rican Red Cross, with support from the German Red Cross and the Climate Centre, began working with the Observatorio Vulcanológico y Sismológico de Costa Rica, the National Meteorological Institute and other strategic institutions from the National Emergencies Commission to develop Early Action Protocols for tropical storms, volcanic ash and drought.